robsann/NetworkSecurityWithSnort/README.md

 ## 1.1 - Host Discovery
 Host discovery was performed from Kali Linux using the ping scan feature on Nmap targeting the CentOS 7 virtual machine.

-### 1.1.1 - Nmap Ping Scan (with priviledges)
+### 1.1.1 - Nmap Ping Scan (with privileges)
 The host discovery process, performed with the `-sn` flag, includes an ICMP echo (ping) request, TCP SYN to port 443, TCP ACK to port 80, and an ICMP timestamp request as probe packs.
 Privileged users scanning targets on a local network can turn off ARP or IPv6 Neighbor Discovery (ND) discovery using the `--disable-arp-ping` flag.

-The image below displays the Attack machine executing Nmap (top left) with privileges, and with the `-sn` and `--disable-arp-ping` flags and addressing the Target machine.
+The image below displays the Attack machine executing Nmap (top left) with privileges and with the `-sn` and `--disable-arp-ping` flags and addressing the Target machine.
 It also shows the packets captured by Snort in the NIDS mode (bottom left) and by Wireshark (right).

 #### Nmap command
 ```